Design Studio Preferences¶

 When the Server obtains enough results to complete a block, it sends this block to the client and continues processing the next results.

-Maximum number of active connections: maximum number of active connections opened by the Design Studio.
+Maximum number of active connections: maximum number of active connections opened by the Design Studio, per session.

 Connect only to allowed Virtual DataPort Server hostnames: If selected, the Design Studio will only allow users to connect to the Virtual DataPort servers list of Allowed Virtual DataPort Server hostnames.